pylowt/pylowt/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on building an interpreter in Java
-- 🌱 I’m currently learning C, Go and Java
+- 🌱 I’m currently learning Go, Java and C
 - 👯 I’m looking to collaborate on any type of project but particularly in Go or something with software synths (VSTs)
 - 😄 Pronouns: He/Him